position-pal/Documentation/content/docs/2-domain-analysis/1-functional-requirements.md

 3. As a logged user \
    I want to update my profile information \
-   So that I can keep my personal details current
+   So that I can keep up-to-date my personal details

 4. As a logged user \
    I want to delete my profile \